Building Module 7 · Git: Your Safety Net

 Git does the same thing, but for your entire project.

 Every time you make a “save point” in git (called a commit), it takes a snapshot of all your files.
 You can always go back to any previous snapshot.
-Nothing is ever truly lost.
+Committed history is very hard to lose, and you can reliably restore prior commits.

 Google DocsGit